Nerivec/ha-zigbee2mqtt/README.md

         - `database.db.backup`
         - `state.json`
         - ...
-- Update the settings on the add-on configuration page as needed (e.g. socat)
+- Update the settings on the new add-on configuration page as needed (e.g. socat)
-- Go back to the new Zigbee2MQTT add-on and start it
+- Start the new add-on

 > [!IMPORTANT]
 > If, after this, Zigbee2MQTT keeps showing the onboarding page on start, check the above steps again.